SergioCoboLopez/ELN_Sergio/docs/january/index.md

 model with carrying capacity)

 From my experience I know that things are always more difficult and complicated than appear.
 I think we should try to apply this approach to the simplest problem available for which there is enough data, and it is possible to obtain data from experiments easily.

+Media - Milk
+Samples of endolysins to bacterial population Bacterial growth rate on milk.

+Endolysins die because of killing bacteria and because of the media (temperature).

+## January 2 to 6

+Goals of the week

+-
+-
+-

+Reading
+Origin of species
+Smart brevity
+Papers Alan Hastings

+##January 16

+I have not finished my goals and I would like to do some documentation of the PHACOS model before going on.
+I will probably need to switch computers or look at my model while documenting it.
+Probably switching computers is smarter.